-Redundancy payment = existing weekly rate - new weekly rate x 2 x years of service and pro rata to 2 weeks for any uncompleted year of service.
+Redundancy payment= existing weekly rate - new weekly rate 2 x years of service and pro rata to 2 weeks for any uncompleted year of service.

-(c) A weeks pay shall mean:
+A weeks pay shall mean:

-- (i) the hours worked per week as averaged over the previous three months, excluding any period of leave or other extraordinary absence such as leave without pay, paid at the ordinary rate for the classification; and - (ii) any penalties as averaged over the previous three months, excluding any period of leave or other extraordinary absence; and - (iii) loadings (where applicable); and - (iv) any all purpose work related allowances
+- (i) the hours worked per week as averaged over the previous three months, excluding any period of leave or other extraordinary absence such as leave without pay, paid at the ordinary rate for the classification; and - any penalties as averaged over the previous three months, excluding any period of leave or other extraordinary absence; and - (iii) loadings (where applicable); and

-(d) Time off to seek other Employment
+(i) Time off to seek other Employment

-- (i) All employees who are made redundant shall be given assistance by the employer in seeking suitable alternative employment.
-Such employees will be granted a minimum of one day's time off without loss of pay during each week of notice for the purpose of seeking other employment or to make arrangements for training or re-training. - (ii) If the employee has been allowed paid leave for more than one day during the notice period for the purpose of seeking other employment, the employee must, at the request of the employer, produce proof of attendance at an interview or they will not be entitled to payment for the time absent.
-For this purpose a statutory declaration is sufficient.
+All employees who are made redundant shall be given assistance by the employer in seeking suitable alternative employment.
+Such employees will be granted a minimum of one day's time off without loss of pay during each week of notice for the purpose of seeking other employment or to make arrangements for training or re-training.

+If the employee has been allowed paid leave for more than one day during the notice period for the purpose of seeking other employment, the employee must, at the request of the employer, produce proof of attendance at an interview or they will not be entitled to payment for the time absent.
+For this purpose, a statutory declaration is sufficient.

-(e) Financial Counselling
+(j) Financial Counselling